-Netflix was founded in 1998.
-Its initial business was to send physical copies of films, shows, video games and other media through the American standard mailing system, in a pay-for-use model.
+Netflix was launched in April of 1998 as one of the world’s first online DVD rental companies, with a small and under 1000 titles.
+Their initial business was to send physical copies of films, shows, video games, and other media through the American standard mailing system, in a pay-for-use model.
 The following year, they changed to a subscription model.

 By transforming its business model, Netflix was also transforming the way people would come to consume video entertainment.
 Today the streaming service is a strong reality that has even attracted several competitors, with names such as Amazon Prime.

 Nevertheless, Netflix remains the absolute leader in the segment, with over 180 million subscribers worldwide.

 “At Netflix, we want to entertain the world.
 Whatever your taste, and no matter where you live, we give you access to best-in-class TV shows, movies, and documentaries.”

 Netflix’s business model is subscription-based.
 It is a streaming platform, which offers on-demand video.
 Netflix makes money with three plans, in fixed fees, which vary by country: basic, standard, and premium.
 Its initial hook is a free month offer, for a trial period.
 Now, take a look at Netflix business model canvas:

 Netflix platform is designed to please a wide range of subscribers.
 For this reason, its catalog covers the most varied titles, able to entertain fans of films, series, documentaries, and shows of all genres, for all ages and preferences.

 For this reason, customer segmentation is both usage and geographical, but only to verify what type of content works best for each audience.

 Netflix’s entire value proposition is linked to the fact that it provides quality entertainment to its user, 24/7.
 This proposition includes:

 - Access to a huge catalog of products, with content for all tastes.